Celebrating ELPC 30 Years - 2023 Gala

 What is ELPC Doing?

-Monitoring timber sales and forest management plans
+Monitoring timber sales and environmental plans

 Fighting in the courts to protect the woods